UPDATED: October 2, 2020

 Turn off Highway 29 and follow the road through the iron gates.
-Drive up the hill, flanked on both sides by tall cypress trees and vineyards (just as in Italy) and you’ll soon see an authentic 13th-century Tuscan castle and winery built in the hills of Napa Valley, California.
+Drive up the hill flanked on both sides by tall cypress trees and vineyards (just as in Italy) and you’ll soon see an authentic 13th-century Italian castle and winery built in the hills of Napa Valley, California.
+There’s even a little roadside chapel, such as you see scattered across the Tuscan countryside.

-In true Italian style, owner Dario Sattui, a fourth-generation Italian American left nothing to chance when he began building his castle in 1994.
+In true Italian style, owner Dario Sattui, a fourth-generation Italian American, left nothing to chance when he began building his Tuscan castle in 1994.
 Sattui first thought only of replanting old vines on the land he had purchased over twenty years ago.
 Then, on a trip to France, he visited some ancient underground wine cellars and determined to build his own cellars in Napa Valley, and an authentic castle to showcase his Italian-style wines

 After years of research in Italy, he hired the best architects and builders; artists who understood his vision and shared his passion for medieval architecture.
-Every brick, every nail, everything to do with building Castello di Amorosa had to be authentic to the 13th century.
+Every brick, every nail, absolutely everything to do with building Castello di Amorosa had to be authentic to the 13th century.
 If the original material could not be found then it would be recreated in the same way it was created in medieval times.

 Such attention to detail and insistence on perfection translated into some big numbers.
 The Castello took twelve years to build at a cost of many millions of dollars.
 It’s over 121,000 square feet with over 107 rooms.
 More than 1,000,000 bricks were imported and over 8,000 tons of stone was poured to recreate this Tuscan masterpiece.